alamichL/BNP_SSD/README.md

 ## BNP-SSD Shiny application
 A Shiny application named BNP-SSD is available at [`BNP-SSD`](https://alamichl.shinyapps.io/BNP_SSD/).
-This application, inspired by the [`shinyssdtools`](https://bcgov.github.io/shinyssdtools/) [Shiny application](https://bcgov-env.shinyapps.io/ssdtools/), is based on the functions of the package [`BNPdensity`](https://cran.r-project.org/web/packages/BNPdensity/index.html).
+This application is based on the functions of the package [`BNPdensity`](https://cran.r-project.org/web/packages/BNPdensity/index.html).
 The BNP model described in the paper is adjusted on datasets either censored or not.
 The fitted density is plotted as well as some goodness of fit plots.
 Finally, the induced optimal clustering is computed and plotted.
 ### License

 This application is licensed under the Apache License, Version 2.0.
-It includes modified code originally developed as part of the shinyssdtools project, also distributed under the Apache License 2.0.
+It includes modified code from [`shinyssdtools`](https://bcgov.github.io/shinyssdtools/) [Shiny application](https://bcgov-env.shinyapps.io/ssdtools/), also distributed under the Apache License 2.0.
 See the NOTICE file for details on the modifications and attributions.

 ### Citation